BEET CLEANSE SOUP (BORSCHT)

 This colorful fuchsia soup will have you asking, Is this really just a wintertime food?
 Beet soup has brightened the cold days for countless generations in Central Europe eastward.
 Originally from Ukraine, this hearty soup made of beet broth has as many varieties as it does spellings (borsht, barszcz or borshch).

 February comes at the bitter end of winter, the time of ashes.
-The natural environment offers slim pickings this time of year and the pantry is nearly bare.
+The natural environment offers slim pickings this time of year.
+For most traditional cultures, root cellars was nearly bare by February.
 Early spring is the hardest month for animals in the wild.
-Anxiously awaiting the hope and promise of spring, lovers will make a last ditch effort on Valentine's Day to resurrect the dying embers of affection.

 You may experience waves of bitterness, discouragement and a sense of failure in February.
 Try not to take these 'liver' emotions too seriously.
 Instead, these emotions offer an important cue.

-As soon as temperatures start to rise in early February, the body begins to metabolize some of the winter fats.
-The blood becomes rich and congested with these fats.
+As soon as temperatures start to rise in early February, the body begins to metabolize some of the winter fats in preparation for Spring.
+The blood becomes rich and congested with these fats which aggravates Kapha.
 It becomes thick and hard to circulate.
 Fatty blood makes February heart attack month.
 The fatty blood congests the liver as well.
 Much like a stuffed goose, your stuffed liver start to look as fatty as foie gras.
 You may have even noticed a week or two of dark, loose stools.

 These important cues are signs your body is ready for cleansing.
 Ayurvedically, it is a critical time to cleanse the liver and jump-start the body's fat metabolism.

 This recipe pairs winter root vegetables like potatoes and beets with the cleansing spring flavors of dill and vinegar, helping your body transition into spring.
 Beets and vinegar are a perfect addition to an early spring diet